 What other data can it give you?

 One of the reservations manufacturers have about driving traffic to retailers is that they don’t know what happens once customers get there.
+They can’t track sales that take place through these distribution channels.
 And that means if you pay to advertise your products or promote them in other channels, you don’t have an accurate picture of how your marketing campaigns are performing.
 Some of your leads are essentially disappearing.

 Our WTB solution alleviates this concern by following your customers through the checkout process and integrating with your marketing campaigns.
 So you can see how many people converted (or didn’t) on a retailer’s site and which campaign the sale is attributed to.